Paris Metro Line 6: Rolling stock

+The MP 89CC (# 48) was the first to enter revenue service on 12 January 2023, which replaces the MP 73 trains from 2023 to July 8, 2026, the last day of MP 73 service.

 Tourism

 Some of the stations on line 6 are built on viaducts offering views of Paris, especially from the Bir-Hakeim bridge, which offers a panorama on the Eiffel Tower between Passy and Bir-Hakeim stations.
 Line 6 passes near several places of interest: